I did not defect to PDP – Adamu

 He stated that his administration will create a synergy to seek for markets for the sales of farm produce harvested by farmers.

-“The gubernatorial candidate, therefore, called on people of the state to support him saying that he will never betray the conhttps://www.vanguardngr.com/2018/10/2019-apda-pledges-to-focus-on-poverty-leadership-education/fidence they will repose in him.
-(NAN)
+“The gubernatorial candidate, therefore, called on people of the state to support him saying that he will never betray the confidence they will repose in him.

 CLICK HERE TO READ MORE FROM: General